Table of Contents

 that multifamily owners can utilize.

-The Residential Clean Energy Credit
+What is the Residential Clean Energy Credit?

 The IRA established the Residential Clean Energy Credit.
 This provides a 30% tax credit applied to the cost of installing any residential systems that use solar, wind, geothermal, or battery storage technology to produce electricity, heat water, or regulate temperature.